-To address the above mentioned challenges, we propose SSL-WM, a novel black-box watermarking approach to protect the IP of SSL models.
+To address the challenges mentioned above, we propose SSL-WM, a novel black-box watermarking approach to verify the ownership of SSL models.
 Without any knowledge of the downstream tasks, we design contrastive loss to embed the watermark into the to-be-protected encoders, which can produce similar representation vectors of all the watermarked inputs.
 Any downstream classifier transferred from such watermarked encoders will always classify the watermarked inputs to the same label with a high probability, thus allowing ownership verification on the suspect model and addressing (C1).
-Meanwhile, by attaching the watermark to inputs from multi-domains, the encoders trained by the proposed contrastive loss can map those watermarked inputs from multi-domains to an invariant representation space, so the representation of the watermark can transfer to other unobserved domains, thus addressing (C2).
-During ownership verification, the owner can query the suspect model using the watermarked inputs and the clean inputs to obtain the outputs of them.
-Then an outlier detection method like MAD (i.e., Median Absolute Deviation) can be used to determine if the Shannon entropy of the outputs of the former is an outlier of the distribution of the Shannon entropy of the outputs of the latter.
-If so, the owner can claim ownership on the suspect model.
+Meanwhile, by attaching the watermark to multi-domain inputs, the encoders trained via contrastive loss can map those watermarked inputs from multi-domains to an invariant representation space, allowing the watermarked representation to be transferred to other unobserved domains, thus addressing (C2).
+During ownership verification, the owner can query suspect models using watermarked inputs and clean inputs to obtain their outputs.
+Then an outlier detection method like MAD (i.e., Median Absolute Deviation) can be used to determine if the Shannon entropy of the former outputs is an outlier of the distribution of the Shannon entropy of the outputs of the latter.
+If so, the owner can claim ownership of the suspect model.